dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The Storage Application Entity provides Standard Conformance to the following SOP Class(es) :

 .. csv-table:: Table 4.2.1.1-1.: SOP Classes for Storage Application Entity (SCP)
-   :header: "SOP Class Group / SOP Class Name", "SOP Class UID", "SCU", "SCP"
+   :header: "SOP Class Name", "SOP Class UID", "SCU", "SCP"
    :file: sop-classes.csv

 These are the default SOP Classes supported.
 By altering the configuration it is possible to support additional or fewer SOP Classes.